 Firstly, there are many benefits from reading for pleasure.

-“The research finds that reading for pleasure can result in increased empathy, improved relationships with others, reductions in the symptoms of depression and dementia and improved wellbeing.”
+“The research finds that reading for pleasure can result in increased empathy, improved relationships with others, reductions in the symptoms of depression and improved wellbeing.”

 Secondly, confident reading is also an essential tool for learning in every subject.
 Everyone knows that reading is an important part of English, but it is just as important for other subjects.
 Students need a reading age of 15 or above to confidently read all the questions in GCSE exam papers.

 “There is a significant correlation between student reading ability and eventual performance across all subjects at GCSE, which is just as strong in maths and sciences as it is in arts subjects.”

 When students are in school, they get regular reading practice.
 Their teachers model strategies for successful reading summarised as 'PRISE' which stands for Predict, Read, Interrogate, Summarise and Enquire which are key strategies for approaching any piece of reading.
 Teachers also build student vocabulary every lesson to help students tackle more challenging text.
 (Text = any piece of writing.)

 Students in Y7 and 8 have ‘Accelerated Reader’ which gives students individual guidance to select reading to hone their reading skills and embed the reading habit.
 Students in Y8 also experience 'Guided Reading' where the whole class reads a book together with their teacher.
 Also, form tutors read a novel to their forms in two form time sessions a week in an initiative designed to promote reading for pleasure called 'DEAL - Drop Everything and Listen.'
 For students struggling with reading, we have extra interventions including paired reading and extra literacy support.